rabs664/Amstrad-CPC-Z80-CTC/README.md

 Test schematic using 74HCT74s is included in the images folder.

+This board was also used to provide the Baud Clock for the [Amstrad CPC Z80 DART](https://github.com/rabs664/Amstrad-CPC-Z80-DART).

 ## PCBs
 PCBs are available from Seeed Studio but awaiting approval.